 Of course, your MRR or ARR figures aren’t set in stone, so they will need to be taken with a pinch of salt.
 If calculated correctly they can be incredibly valuable predetermined projections.
 Sounds pretty fair?

-However, if you wildly overestimate your MRR or ARR, and significantly underachieve on your predicted targets, this could massively impact on the trajectory of your business.
+However, if you wildly overestimate your MRR or ARR, and significantly underachieve on your predicted targets, this could massively impact the trajectory of your business.
 In turn, this could even negatively affect your relationship with any investors and their view on the health or even the legitimacy of your business.
 Our top tip?
 Maybe try not to miscalculate your MRR or ARRs!

 Qualitative customer feedback

 Quantitative customer feedback is rather black and white: it’s numerical data that can be collated and presented objectively.
-On the other hand, qualitative customer feedback is data which is interpreted subjectively, collating customers’ answers to open-ended survey questions, direct contact or via reviews on social media.
+On the other hand, qualitative customer feedback is data that is interpreted subjectively, collating customers’ answers to open-ended survey questions, direct contact, or via reviews on social media.
 It’s a type of feedback that needs a different approach; the customer provides a verbal response and therefore a customer success manager will have to understand the motivation behind the customer’s feedback.